A Multi-Scale Decomposition MLP-Mixer for Time Series Analysis: Illustrative Experimental Results

-The time series classification problem arises in various real-life applications such as the human activity recognition and medical time series based diagnosis.
-In this task we consider the series-level classification problem, which involves building predictive models that predict one categorical label from each time series, which emphasize more on discriminative modeling ability of the model in comparison with other time series analysis tasks.
+The time series classification problem arises in various real-life applications such as human activity recognition and medical time series based diagnosis.
+In this task we consider the series-level classification problem and build predictive models that output one categorical label for each time series, which emphasizes more on discriminative modeling ability than other time series analysis tasks.
 We experiment on ten datasets from the well-known UEA time series classification archive \cite{bagnall2018uea} which is the most widely used multivariate time series classification benchmark.
 The ten datasets have diverse characteristics in terms of domain, series length, number of samples, and the number of classes, which helps to comprehensively examine the capabilities of different methods.
-And the datasets have been well processed and split into train and test sets.
+The datasets have been well processed and split into train and test sets.
 Information of the datasets is summarized in Table \ref{tab:clsdata}.

-Furthermore, we select another six competitive classification-specific methods reported in recent works \cite{cheng2023formertime,chowdhury2022tarnet} as task-specific baselines for comparison in this task.
-These methods cover both statistical (DTWD \cite{shokoohi2015non}, MiniRocket \cite{dempster2021minirocket}) and deep learning (TARNet \cite{chowdhury2022tarnet}, FormerTime \cite{cheng2023formertime}, TST \cite{zerveas2021transformer}, TapNet \cite{Zhang2020tapnet}) methods.
-We use the classification accuracy as our performance metric.
-Meanwhile, the inclusion of so many baselines makes it even harder for one single model to outperform all other methods on every dataset.
-Therefore, we also present the Mean Rank which is the average rank of a model across all datasets for comparison.
+We include six competitive classification methods reported in recent works~\cite{cheng2023formertime,chowdhury2022tarnet} as task-specific baselines for comparison in this task.
+They cover both statistical (DTWD~\cite{shokoohi2015non}, MiniRocket~\cite{dempster2021minirocket}) and deep learning-based (TARNet~\cite{chowdhury2022tarnet}, FormerTime~\cite{cheng2023formertime}, TST~\cite{zerveas2021transformer}, TapNet~\cite{Zhang2020tapnet}) approaches.
+We use the classification accuracy, number of 1st counts and mean rank as our evaluation metrics.